Book Reviews - 2024

 An Altar in the World by Barbara Taylor Brown, Spiritual Formation, 2010

-Barbara Taylor Brown invites readers to see the Divine in everyday activities and environments.
-She believes that when we see the sacred everywhere, we become more aware of the presence of God.
-With personal examples and simple practices, she suggests that we can make an altar anywhere in ways that enhance intimacy with God.
+Barbara Taylor Brown believes that when we see the sacred everywhere, we become more aware of the presence of God.
+With personal examples and simple practices, she suggests that we can make an altar anywhere to enhance our intimacy with God.

 The Pioneers: The Heroic Story of the Settlers Who Brought the American Ideal West by David McCullough, Nonfiction, 2019

-Pulitzer Prize winning historian, David McCullough, brings history alive in this masterful account of the settlers who plowed and organized and fought to create the state of Ohio.
-What makes a Massachusetts minister Mannasseh Cutler and military General, Rufus Putnam, uproot family, reduce life to sheer perseverance, and set out for the unknown?
-It was part idealism with a generous portion of hope.
-This was my first McCullough book but I will gladly read another.
-Alive with dream and its high cost, this is story we need to remember every time we vote, go to a grocery store or enjoy choosing where to go to church.
+Pulitzer Prize winning historian, David McCullough, writes of the settlers who plowed and organized and fought to create the state of Ohio.
+This is story we need to remember every time we vote, go to a grocery store or enjoy choosing where to go to church.

 All My Knotted-Up Life: A Memoir by Beth Moore, Memoir, 2023